Product Guide

 Completing the Creation Flow

-After filling out the core product information, you will proceed through the remaining setup steps:
+After filling out the core product info, you'll proceed through the remaining steps:

-1. Product Type -- Choose whether your product is a Digital Good or a Digital Service.
+1. Product Type -- Choose Digital Good or Digital Service.
 This determines how the product is fulfilled after purchase.
-See the Digital Goods vs Digital Services guide for a detailed explanation of each type.
+See the Digital Goods vs Digital Services guide for details.

 2. Pricing -- Set your product's price, currency, and optional sale pricing.
-See the Setting Up Pricing & Discounts guide for full details.
+See Setting Up Pricing & Discounts for full details.

-3. Fulfillment -- Configure how the product is delivered to the buyer.
-For Digital Goods, this means uploading a file or providing an external download link.
-For Digital Services, this means setting up custom form fields the buyer fills out at checkout.
-See the Product Fulfillment & Delivery guide for more information.
+3. Fulfillment -- Configure how the product is delivered.
+For Digital Goods, upload a file or provide an external download link.
+For Digital Services, set up custom form fields the buyer fills out at checkout.
+See Product Fulfillment & Delivery for more.

-4. Review and Create -- Review all your settings, then click Create Product to finalize.
-Your product is now created and ready to be added to a page.
+4. Review and Create -- Review your settings, then click Create Product to finalize.
+Your product is now ready to be added to a page.

 Image